“Overdressed does for t-shirts and leggings what Fast Food Nation did for burgers and fries.” –Katha Pollitt, The Nation

 Released by Penguin Portfolio in 2012 (paperback in 2013), Overdressed has been hailed by BusinessWeek as “the fashion world’s answer to… The Omnivore’s Dilemma,” featured in the New York Times Sunday Book Review, and declared a “sharp wakeup call” by Publishers Weekly.
 Cline has shared her work on Fresh Air With Terry Gross, NBC Nightly News, BBC The World, WNYC’s The Brian Lehrer Show, NPR’s On Point, among dozens of other television, print and radio outlets.

-Overdressed, now available in audio book format and internationally in six languages, has helped galvanize a global ethical fashion movement.
+Overdressed, now available in audiobook format and internationally in seven languages, has helped galvanize a global ethical fashion movement.
 The book is on the curriculum at universities and high schools around North America, including at Parsons and The Fashion Institute of Technology in New York City.